brajeshwar/brajeshwar.github.io/_posts/2012/2012-01-09-is-the-era-of-tech-blogging-coming-to-an-end.md

----
-layout: post
-title: Is the era of Tech Blogging coming to an end?
+# Is the era of Tech Blogging coming to an end?
----

 Statistical trends show that the <a href="http://www.readwriteweb.com/enterprise/2011/12/rip-the-golden-age-of-tech-blo.php">golden age of tech blogging</a> has come to an end.
 This is almost the end of an era, as the tech blogosphere is over.
 According to famous tech bloggers analysts, there are some valid <a href="http://www.web-strategist.com/blog/2011/12/27/end-of-an-era-the-golden-age-of-tech-blogging-is-over/">reasons for this change</a> and for the extinction of tech blogging.